National Coded Self-Portrait Competition for Girls in grades 3-12.

 - After registering, the submission form can be accessed on the dashboard (only accessible when logged into your Code/Art Hub account).

-- All submissions will be viewed by a panel of judges who will identify the top 10 finalists plus 1st-3rd place winners per Grade Division (Elementary, Middle, and High) using a judging rubric.
+- All submissions will be viewed by a panel of judges who will identify the top 10 finalists per Grade Division (Elementary, Middle, and High) using a judging rubric.

-- There will be a 1st-3rd place winner per grade division (9 winners).
-The remaining 10 finalists, per grade division, will be recognized at Code/Art Fest and have their project printed in the CodeYourSelf™ book.
+- The remaining 7 finalists, per grade division, will be recognized at Code/Art Fest and have their project printed in the CodeYourSelf™ book.

 South Florida Regional Competition: “People’s Choice” voting